 You can see how I stopped him jumping up in this guide.

 3. Pulling at the leash and recall issues

-During the puppy phase we had so many problems with leash and recall.
+During the puppy phase we had so many problems with leash and recall (here’s how we trained him to come back).
 Claude knew that once he was on his leash it meant he was off to the the local park for some excitement.

 That’s fine in itself; after all what dog doesn’t get excited when they know they are on their way to see other dogs and have a run about?
 However, having to walk with a Frenchie that would pull on his lead constantly did become very tiresome.
 We would also have problems where we could not get him to come back to us when it was time to go home.